The Smoking Au Pair: Aromatic Floral Gin Cocktails

 What kind of gin is best for a gin and pear cocktail?

-A London Dry gin with a strong botanical profile works best.
-Its juniper-forward notes complement the pear and ginger without being too overpowering.
+A London Dry gin with strong botanicals holds up beautifully.
+It balances the pear and ginger without overpowering the drink.

 What is a dry shake?